Sxip/jam/community-guide/guide.md

 As you can see the ID of the animal is 3, and there is also a 3 in our packet seperated by two `%` characters.
 So this must be where the ID is located.
 Replace that with whatever you like in the DefPacks as long as you have a sufficient amount of Gems/Diamonds, and send it with the packet spammer set to Animal Jam and not Client on the dropdown.

-Relog, and you should have your animal.
+Reload, and you should have your animal.